netdata/learn/docs/getting-started.md

 You can tweak this custom _database engine_ to store a much larger dataset than your system's available RAM, particularly if you allow Netdata to use slightly more RAM and disk space than the default configuration.

-Read our tutorial, [**Changing how long Netdata stores metrics**](/tutorials/longer-metrics-storage.md), to learn more.
+Read our tutorial, [**Changing how long Netdata stores metrics**](/docs/tutorials/longer-metrics-storage), to learn more.

 **What's next?**:

--   Learn more about the [memory requirements for the database engine](/database/engine.md#memory-requirements#memory-requirements) to understand how much RAM/disk space you should commit to storing historical metrics.
+-   Learn more about the [memory requirements for the database engine](/docs/database/engine#memory-requirements) to understand how much RAM/disk space you should commit to storing historical metrics.

 ## Collect data from more sources

 When Netdata _starts_, it auto-detects dozens of **data sources**, such as database servers, web servers, and more.
-To auto-detect and collect metrics from a service or application you just installed, you need to [restart Netdata](/docs/#start-stop-and-restart-netdata).
+To auto-detect and collect metrics from a service or application you just installed, you need to [restart Netdata](#start-stop-and-restart-netdata).

 > There is one exception: When Netdata is running on the host (as in not in a container itself), it will always
 > auto-detect containers and VMs.

 However, auto-detection only works if you installed the source using its standard installation procedure.
 If Netdata isn't collecting metrics after a restart, your source probably isn't configured correctly.
-Look at the [external plugin documentation](/collectors/plugins.d/) to find the appropriate module for your source.
+Look at the [external plugin documentation](/docs/collectors/plugins.d/) to find the appropriate module for your source.
 Those pages will contain more information about how to configure your source for auto-detection.

 Some modules, like `chrony`, are disabled by default and must be enabled manually for auto-detection to work.